Tyler Bey

-Tyler Tarik Bey (born February 10, 1998) is an American professional basketball playing for Homenetmen Beirut of the Lebanese Basketball League (FLB).
+Tyler Tarik Bey (born February 10, 1998) is an American professional basketball who last played for Trotamundos de Carabobo of the Superliga Profesional de Baloncesto (SPB).
 He played college basketball for the Colorado Buffaloes.

 Early life

 Bey was born and brought up in Las Vegas and started playing competitive basketball in eighth grade.
 He played for Las Vegas High School in Sunrise Manor, Nevada, where he averaged 17 points, 7.3 rebounds and 1.2 assists per game as a junior.
 Bey transferred to Middlebrooks Academy, a prep school in Los Angeles, where he attracted more interest from NCAA Division I programs and received scholarship offers from UNLV, San Diego State, Arizona State and Utah.
 On September 10, 2016, he committed to play college basketball for Colorado.
 Bey was considered a four-star recruit by 247Sports and Rivals and a three-star recruit by ESPN.

 College career

 As a freshman, Bey averaged 6.1 points and 5.1 rebounds per game, starting 21 of 32 games.
 After the season he worked to add a mid-range jumper to his game.
 After being benched in a game against Oregon State on January 31, 2019, Bey had 11 double-doubles over the final 16 games.
 He had a career-high 27 points to go with 10 rebounds in a 73–51 win over Oregon on February 3.
 On February 13, Bey had 22 points and a career-high 17 rebounds as Colorado defeated Arizona State 77–73.
 In the final week of the regular season, Bey was named Pac 12 player of the week.
 Bey led the team with 13.6 points and 9.9 rebounds per game as a sophomore.
 He was named to the First Team All-Pac-12 and became the second Colorado player in four years to win the league's Most Improved Player award.

 Bey scored 16 points and had a career-high six steals in a 69–53 win against UC Irvine on November 18.
 He was named MVP of the Main Event Tournament after averaging 14.5 points per game and leading the Buffaloes to a win over Clemson in the championship.
 At the conclusion of the regular season, Bey was named Pac-12 Defensive Player of the Year and was selected to the Second Team All-Pac-12.
 Bey averaged 13.8 points and 9.0 rebounds per game as a junior.
 After the season, Bey declared for the 2020 NBA draft.